plus sub section on Lucy Way Sistare Say, a.k.a.

 - Vulpes velox Say, [swift fox]

-[see 'Say vulpes velox swift fox'
+[see 'Say vulpes velox swift fox' to right]

 - Indiana State Insect (Proposed): Pyractomena angulata (Say), [Say's